A Three-Day Trip to Tampa

 Sparkman Wharf

-After you visit the aquarium, walk over and grab some grub at Sparkman Wharf.
+After you visit the aquarium, grab some grub at Sparkman Wharf.
 This downtown waterfront area uses colorful shipping containers to house food and drink.
-Think of it as food trucks without wheels and operated by some of the top chefs from some of the best restaurants in Tampa.
+Think of it as food trucks without wheels operated by the top chefs from some of the best restaurants in Tampa.
 We met my cousin Keith here and ducked into Splitsville Southern + Social to escape the summer heat.
 We enjoyed some Southern-inspired Fish & Chips while catching up.
 Bowling balls were whizzing around us as people were throwing strikes at Splitsville.
 Yep, this restaurant has a 12-lane bowling alley right in the restaurant.

 Sparkman Wharf: 615 Channelside Drive, Tampa